President Trump’s Wall Could Be Built By South Carolina Business

 According to The Post and Courier, W International is hiring 600 welders and other skilled staff to help build large tanks, deck structures and other pieces of equipment for the Navy’s $90 billion Columbia class submarine project, as well as the new Gerald Ford class of aircraft carriers.
 The aircraft carriers cost between $10 billion and $13 billion each.

-The company’s website explains that W International provides manufacturing, custom fabrication, project management, tooling and engineering services to clients in the aerospace, defense, automotive, energy and commercial business industries.
+The company’s website explains that W International provides manufacturing, custom fabrication, project management, tooling, and engineering services to clients in the aerospace, defense, automotive, energy and commercial business industries.
 At its Berkeley County, South Carolina, facility, W International will support U.S. Defense shipbuilding, as well as the aerospace, automotive and other commercial business industries.